 If you have rented a car (we suggest renting with Adobe for a 10% discount and great customer service) someone with a sign from your rental car company will be waiting to meet you.
 You then will take a free shuttle to the nearby rental car office to pick up your car.

-– Make sure you remember to pack a pen so you can fill out the customs forms on the plane.
+– Make sure you remember to pack a pen in your carry-on bag so that you can fill out the customs forms on the plane.

-– Pack some clothes to get you through the first few days just in case your luggage is temporarily misplaced and needs to be delivered to you.
+– Don’t forget to pack some clothes to get you through the first few days just in case your luggage is temporarily misplaced and needs to be delivered to you.

 – If you need to pick up a pre-paid Kolbi card to use for your phone there is a stand at the baggage claim area of the airport.
 You can read our full post about using your cell phone here.

--If you need to exchange currency you can also do this in the baggage claim area.
+-If you need to exchange currency you can also do this in the baggage claim area, but we suggest waiting and getting colones at a bank instead.
 We have a full post about paying in Costa Rica for more info.